The EU Youth Strategy is implemented by EU Member States with the support of the Commission.

 These take various forms, including publication of the EU Youth Reports, studies, Eurobarometers and leaflets aimed at young people.

 To encourage the delivery of results, Member States and the Commission work closely together in steering, implementing, taking forward and regularly evaluating the process and its outcomes.
-This is done through the EU Youth Report, the application of indicators, meetings of expert groups, the Council Youth Working Party, Directors-General for Youth with the Commission and Council, surveys, studies and regular consultations with youth through the Structured Dialogue.
+This is done through the EU Youth Report, the analysis of indicators, meetings of expert groups, the Council Youth Working Party, Directors-General for Youth with the Commission and Council, surveys, studies and regular consultations with youth through the Structured Dialogue.

 The Structured Dialogue with youth forms an integral part of the EU Youth Strategy and is a forum for continuous joint reflection on the priorities, implementation and follow-up of European cooperation in the youth field.
 The structured dialogue involves consultation with young people and youth organisations at all levels in Member States, at EU youth conferences organised by the EU Presidency countries, and at the European Youth Week.
 The thematic priorities are aligned with the overall objectives of European cooperation in the youth field and the priorities set for each of its 18-month work cycles.